Shih Tzus are incredible dogs, with a stunning mane of hair and a personality that really stands out.

 They have short hair that is straight and they can be a range of colors, from fawn to brindle or pure black, white, brown, or tan.

 6. Pomeranian Shih Tzu mic (AKA Shiranian or Pomshi)

 The Shiranian (also known as the Shih-pom, the Shih-a-pom, and the Pom-tzu) combines two incredibly popular dogs into one lively little pup.

-This is a dog that you don’t want to leave at home.
+You don’t want to leave at home this charming dog.
 They want to be with you all the time, no matter what you’re doing.

 They have a gorgeous, silky coat that can be wavy or straight and a range of colors, like red, chocolate, sable, black, gold, orange, or brindle.

-The Bully-Tzu, a mix of a Bulldog and a Shih Tzu, is a bit larger than many other Shuh Tzu mix dogs.
+The Bully-Tzu, a mix of a Bulldog and a Shih Tzu, is a bit larger than many other Shih Tzu mix dogs.